Topics

 ・Lack of fiber intake ・Unbalanced diets

 The important thing here is that each of these factors seems to be linked to weight gain, but there is no causality between each factor and outcome.
-Rather, they are related to inducing intestinal starvation.
-(In this case, some may say intestinal starvation can be “confounding factors”).
+Rather, they are related to inducing intestinal starvation, and intestinal starvation has a causal relationship with obesity (In this case, some may say intestinal starvation can be the “confounding factor”).

 As I’ve already explained in another article, a combination of some of these factors below (from category 1 to 4 of the table) happening simultaneously or overlapping, can cause intestinal starvation, and the occurrence of intestinal starvation may be pinpointed in the unseen workings of the entire intestinal track (or it may be the small intestine only).